lubna-edrees/Activity-log/README.md

 - `colors`: add colors to the console.
 - `inquirer`: interact with users through your cli.
 - `BigNumber.js`: good library to deal with expotential numbers `n + e` as a normal big integers.
+- `dg-url`: handy functions to deal with urls.

 ## commands:
 - `npm link`: install the cli that  you are working on it globally on your machine.